It was almost painful.

 She tried to interject but I kept going.

 “So one day after an argument with my dad, over something I can’t even remember, I downed a bottle of pills.
 It wasn’t even planned; completely spur of the moment.
-It was like a switch a switch had turned on – I’m just going to kill myself, I was that far gone.
+It was like a switch had turned on – I’m just going to kill myself, I was that far gone.
 Coincidently my dad was looking for some painkillers and he figured out the bottle was gone.
 He confronted me, kicked my ass, called poison control, had my stomach pumped, kicked my ass again…I was on suicide watch for a month and had to complete half a year of therapy and up until I was twenty-one, the closest thing to pills in the house were tic-tacs.”

 I peered down to find her staring back at me, the same way I was staring back at her only moments ago.
 But there was something else, a hint of something more.
 Fear.